 Modifications are usually small in nature, often rewording a phrase for clarity or a rearrangement of ideas.
-These are changes that all sponsors of the draft resolution agree to being made.
+These are changes that all Sponsors of the draft resolution agree to being made.
 Signatory support is not required, but they are usually consulted.
-All modifications need to be written out on a modification form and submitted to the Dais, with the acceptance and acknowledgement of all sponsors.
+All modifications need to be written out on a modification form and submitted to the Dais, with the acceptance and acknowledgment of all Sponsors.
 There is no vote needed for modifications, they are made and introduced to the body once the Dais accepts them.

 Amendments are typically more drastic changes to the document and can include, but are not limited to, removing or rewording operative clauses, or changing the scope or intention of a clause.
-These are changes that do not have the support of all the sponsors.
+These are changes that do not have the support of all the Sponsors.
 Amendments require 1⁄4 of the delegate support to be accepted by the Dais.
 They are voted on prior to voting on the draft resolution they affect and require a simple majority to pass.
-In the case of multiple amendments, they will be voted on in order of most destructive to least destructive, as decided by the Dais.
+In the case of multiple amendments, they will be voted on in order of most disruptive to least disruptive, as decided by the Dais.
 Passed amendments must be considered when voting on the draft resolution.
-Should a draft resolution include an amendment that changes the intention, a sponsor is able to vote against said draft resolution.
+Should a draft resolution include an amendment that changes the intention, a Sponsor is able to vote against said draft resolution.